OpenBeta/open-tacos/README.md

 </h1>
 <p align="center">
   <strong>
-    Open Source.
+    Open source.
 Rock climbing.
 Wiki.
   </strong>
 </p>
 <p align="center">
   OpenTacos is a free and open source wiki of rock climbing knowledge.  </br>We are currently in MVP stage looking for feedback from climbers.
-Chat with the dev team on [Discord](https://discord.gg/fY9DbRav8h).
+Chat with the dev team on <a href="https://discord.gg/fY9DbRav8h">Discord</a>.
 </p>

 <h2 align="center">